 - Payment of application fee ($105 U.S. citizens and residents; $125 international)

-- Uploaded transcripts only; scan the front and back side, even if the back is blank.
+- Uploaded transcripts only (do not mail original transcripts); scan the front and back side, even if the back is blank.
 All transcripts from post secondary institutions including community colleges and study abroad should be submitted.
 Please do not send hard copy transcripts unless you are asked to do so upon admission.

 - Official Graduate Record Examination (GRE)* scores (Biology subject test recommended but not required)